Pheonix Copley

-Pheonix Copley (born January 18, 1992) is an American professional ice hockey goaltender for the Ontario Reign of the American Hockey League (AHL) while under contract to the Los Angeles Kings of the National Hockey League (NHL).
+Pheonix Copley (born January 18, 1992) is an American professional ice hockey player who is a goaltender for the Columbus Blue Jackets of the National Hockey League (NHL).

 Playing career

 USHL and college

 Undrafted, Copley played in the United States Hockey League (USHL) with the Tri-City Storm and Des Moines Buccaneers before committing to play collegiate hockey with Michigan Tech of the Western Collegiate Hockey Association (WCHA).
 At the conclusion of his sophomore season, Copley opted to turn professional, agreeing to a two-year, entry-level contract with the Washington Capitals on March 20, 2014.

 St. Louis Blues and Washington Capitals

 Copley was assigned to AHL affiliate, the Hershey Bears, to begin his first full professional season in 2014–15.
 In sharing the crease, he impressed with the Bears, earning 17 wins in 26 games.
 In the off-season, Copley was included in a trade, which also included Troy Brouwer and a third-round pick in 2016, to the St. Louis Blues in exchange for T. J. Oshie on July 2, 2015.

 In the 2015–16 season, Copley made his NHL debut with the Blues in relief in a defeat to the Nashville Predators on February 27, 2016.

 During the 2016–17 season, on January 20, 2017, Copley was recalled from the Chicago Wolves of the AHL by the Blues.
 He made the first start of his NHL career on January 21 against the Winnipeg Jets, where the Blues lost 5–3.
 After he was returned to the Wolves, on February 27, 2017, Copley was traded back to the Capitals in a deadline trade along with Kevin Shattenkirk in exchange for Zach Sanford, Brad Malone, a 2017 first-round pick, and a conditional second-round pick in 2019.
 Copley was called up to the NHL during the Capitals' 2018 Stanley Cup playoffs run and although he did not play during the playoffs, he stayed with the team as they won the 2018 Stanley Cup.

 Copley made the Capitals opening-night roster to begin the 2018–19 season.
 He recorded his first NHL win in a 4–3 shootout win over the Calgary Flames on October 27, 2018.
 He spent the 2019–20 and 2020–21 seasons with the Hershey Bears, where he earned the Harry "Hap" Holmes Memorial Award with Zachary Fucale for the 2020–21 season's best save percentage.